Meshulam Riklis: Personal life

 After divorcing his first wife, the 53-year-old Riklis was married to the then 23-year-old Pia Zadora on 18 September 1977.
 They had two children, Kady and Kristofer.

 Riklis then financed the movie Butterfly, starring Zadora.
 Her acting in the film was lampooned by comedians and critics alike, winning her the Razzie Award for Worst Actress, but she somehow won the Golden Globe Award as New Star of the Year after a well publicized press junket paid for by Riklis, also hosted at his own Riviera Hotel.
 He financed two more films with Zadora; all three movies have become known as camp classics.

 Riklis and Zadora then bought and demolished one of Beverly Hills' best known landmarks, Pickfair Manor, the former home of silent movie legends Douglas Fairbanks and Mary Pickford, to build a larger home on the site.
 They lived there until their divorce in 1993.

 In 2010, aged 86, Riklis married his third wife, Tali Sinai, who was almost 40 years his junior.
-In 2012, his daughter, Simona, known professionally as advice columnist Mona Ackerman, predeceased her father, dying from cancer at age 66.
+In 2012, his daughter Simona, known professionally as advice columnist Mona Ackerman, predeceased her father, dying from cancer at age 66.
 Meshulam died in Tel Aviv on 25 January 2019, aged 95.

+Philanthropy

+The philanthropic ventures of Meshulam Riklis included Beit Riklis in Jerusalem, which closed in 2009.